frederic-perez/AmE-dictionary/data/dictionary.md

 __deed__ _n_ _The deed is set in motion._
 __deedee__ _v_
 __deem__ _v_
-__deep cut__ _n_ :four: (deep cuts) A song by an artist that only true fans of said artist will enjoy/know.
+__deep cut__ _n_ :five: (deep cuts) A song by an artist that only true fans of said artist will enjoy/know.
 True gems that are found later in an album, a b-side.
 Rarely if ever played on the radio.
 __deep freezers__
 __deep pockets__
 __Deep South__